The 2025 CWAS "David Malin Awards"

 .

-Judging Panel: Phil Hart, Alex Cherney, and Peter Ward
+Judging Panel: Selena Simpson, Alex Cherney, and Peter Ward

 Click here to Submit Entries